dirac-institute/sorcha/docs/postprocessing.rst

 Applying Photometric and Astrometric Uncertainitie and Randomization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Real astronomical surveys measure photometry and astrometry that have uncertainities.
-To better compare to what the survey detected, ``Sorcha`` applies photometric and astrometric errors that modify the ca;culated value for the right acension, declination, trailed source magnitude, and PSF masgnitude for each potential detection.
-The models for these uncertainties are primarily driven by the signal-to-noise ratio (SNR) for a particular input object in an image, following the methods in `(Ivezić et al. 2019) <https://iopscience.iop.org/article/10.3847/1538-4357/ab042c>`_
+To better compare to what the survey detected,  For each potential detection of the input small body population, ``Sorcha`` applies photometric and astrometric errors that modify the calculated values for the right acension, declination, trailed source magnitude, and PSF masgnitude. ``Sorcha`` computes the uncertainties for each potential detection of the input
+population and use them to characterize a normal distribution with a mean equal to the true value.
+Full details are provided in Merritt et al. (submitted).

 .. note::
-    As a compromise between low-probability detections and unrealistic magnitude uncertainties producing “fake detections”, by default ``Sorcha`` removes all observations with SNR less than 2 after calculating the astronometric and photometric uncertainties.
+    As a compromise between low-probability detections and unrealistic magnitude uncertainties producing “fake detections”, by default ``Sorcha`` removes all observations with the trailed source magnitude SNR is less than 2 after calculating the astronometric and photometric uncertainties.

 .. warning::
     Right now ``Sorcha`` only has functions to compute the photometric and astrometric uncertainties and SNR estimations specifically for Rubin Observatory.